Bo Horvat: Personal life

 Horvat is second cousins with fellow NHL player Travis Konecny of the Philadelphia Flyers.
 Because Horvat is slightly older than Konecny, the two did not play minor hockey together, but would regularly face each other throughout their junior and professional careers.
 Horvat's younger brother Cal also played for the Elgin-Middlesex Chiefs and London Knights before deciding to become a police officer in Ontario.
 Horvat chose jersey number 53 in tribute to fellow London Knights draftee, goalie Ian Jenkins, who wore number 35 and died in an automobile accident in May 2011, shortly before he and Horvat were required to report to London's regular season training camp.

 Horvat proposed to his longtime girlfriend, professional equestrian and curler Holly Donaldson, on September 3, 2018.
 They met during Horvat's junior hockey career, when Donaldson was attending the University of Western Ontario.
 The couple wed in July 2019, with Horvat's Canucks teammate Sven Bärtschi and his former OHL teammates Max Domi, Josh Anderson, and Chris Tierney all serving as groomsmen.
-The couple's first child, Gunnar Horvat, was born on June 28, 2020, shortly before Horvat was required to report to Vancouver's playoff training camp.
+The couple's first child was born on June 28, 2020, shortly before Horvat was required to report to Vancouver's playoff training camp.